DC Fans Angry Over Rotten Tomatoes 'Justice League' Ratings - Slashdot

 You forgot the dozens of pointless sequels.

-Typical of snotty rich Americans who cannot conceive of anyone else except themselves.
-Self righteous bigoted one percenters who think a movie is more important and spend countless hours debating it.
+Typical of snotty rich Americans who cannot conceive of anyone else except themselves

+Actually we're kind of pissed about these movies being stupified to fit into other, esp Asian, markets.
+It seems almost impossible to make a thoughtful movie that doesn't make a certain government and it's censors uncomfortable.

+I definitely wish we were more bigoted and simply let the cards fall where they may.

 WB partly owns Rotten Tomatoes?
 (Score:1)